martinlissmyr/deskbox/README.md

 ### To bump version and build do:
 * `npm version patch`
-will automatically bump the version in package.json and commit the change, create a tag and build the app
+will automatically bump the version in package.json and commit the change, create a tag, push it and build the app

 ### To release do:
 * Make sure everything is commited in master